IUS-CS/c346-fa23-project-team-rocket/README.md

 ## Installation

-Run ~~~ ./gradlew build ~~~ from the project root directory to build it. the jar can be found in the build/libs directory.
+Run ~~~ ./gradlew build ~~~ from the project root directory to build it.
+The jar can be found in the build/libs directory.

 ## Usage

-This command should build and run the jar from the intellij :
+This command will build and run the jar from the intellij :

 '''
 ./gradlew build && java -jar build/libs/animal-simulation-project-prototype.jar